 Use the different options provided here to run your model (Batch Simulation Manager) and analyze your results through the different options such as the Customized Report, Query report, Output Report Manager.
 Modify your output Units through the Output Unit manager.
 Also create and view your Animations through the Animation Viewer.

 Customized Report Manager - The Customized Report provides you with a means to customize your output report and to create a combination of input and output data.
-See: Customized Report Manager-Define Data Source

 Query Report Manager - A query report is used to selectively choose which input and output data will appear in a report.
 However, unlike a customized report, a query report is required to relate data from an Output Relate with output data in a report format.
-See: Query Report Dialog Box

 Query Summation Report - Use this to launch the Query Summation Report.
 The Query Summation report may be used to evaluate and view data relating to all the elements that concur with the data base query.
-Click here to learn more about the Query Summation Methodology.

 Pipeline Costing - Use this to launch the pipeline costing dialog box.
 The ability to determine costs for replacing water distribution infrastructure can be one of the most timely and difficult tasks in preparing a master plan.
-The pipeline costing function has been provided to assist the user in establishing these costs for replacing certain pipes as based on a wide range of criteria.
+The pipeline costing function has been provided to assist you in establishing these costs for replacing certain pipes as based on a wide range of criteria.

 Elevation Extractor - InfoWater's Elevation Extractor, as the name implies, extracts the elevation of junctions from digital topographic maps such as the DEM files thus simplifying the effort it takes to create this data.
 The elevation extractor interpolates ground surface elevations for the nodes in the distribution system from digital maps of various formats including vector data, raster data, and spot elevation data and other digital contour data formats compatible with ESRI.
-See: Elevation Extractor Dialog Box

 Hydraulic Calculator - The Hydraulic Calculator is a calculation tool that is used to determine the velocity and headloss for any given pipe in the distribution system.

 The Utilities menu provides various advanced editing tools and operating tools such as the Locate command to locate your elements graphically on your Map.
 Use the Merge Node and Switch Node commands to move and modify your data elements graphically.
 Manage the InfoWater Database.
 Additionally verify Connectivity issues and Recall deleted elements.
-Another very useful command available from the Utilities menu is the Change ID command that allows you to change InfoWater element IDs.
+Another very useful command available from the Utilities menu is the Change ID command that allows you to change InfoWater Pro element IDs.

 Click on any section for more information.